 If you notice major damage, consider window replacement immediately.

-Window cleaning is usually necessary in the spring, mainly because constant snow and ice buildup can leave some unsightly streaks over the course of the winter.
-Just remember to clean both the inside and outside of windows in order to get the best results.
+Window cleaning is usually necessary in the spring, mainly because constant snow and ice buildup can leave some unsightly streaks throughout the winter.
+Just remember to clean both the inside and outside of windows to get the best results.

 Gutter Maintenance Checklist